 — Brian Klaas (@brianklaas) July 9, 2018

 So, how were the Thai students different?
 In the Poynter Institute blog, writer Roy Peter Clark offers a compelling analysis of our collective fascination.
 While his post points out how the cave narrative conforms to some storytelling archetypes (and primal fears), it also notes the many ways in which it departs from classic storytelling.
-For example, the cave story didn’t offer either proximity or “prominence” – well-known personalities (though I’d argue that Elon Musk lent some celebrity cachet to the whole thing.)
+For example, for most of us the cave story didn’t offer either proximity or “prominence” – the involvement of well-known personalities (though I’d argue that Elon Musk lent some celebrity cachet to the whole thing.)
 The lack of proximity actually worked against it.
 In fact, a frustrating aspect of the unfolding news story was the number of inaccurate and conflicting reports; even major news networks got it wrong, presumably due to the geographical and time zone challenges.

 But overall, the Thai cave rescue did involve a powerful archetype.
 People now say that it was simply a “good news” story, but we didn’t know how things would turn out.
 In essence, it was a typical adventure tale — but with a twist.
 At the point where most stories would have ended well – the boys’ being discovered by British divers after nine days of searching – the cave narrative was just beginning.
 When we realized the rescue would be risky, complicated, and perhaps impossible, everything changed.
 At that point it became a classic hero’s journey – with the heroes being not the lost boys, but the teams of rescuers who risked their lives to bring the kids to safety.
 Shades of baby Jessica in the well.